sumo-digital-academy/cs_portfolio/index.markdown

 <div class="project-desc" markdown="1">
 - Final Year Individual Project: An educational mathematics game coded completely by me in C#
 - Demonstrates use of Unity and adaptive difficulty algorithms
-- I recieved a 74% overall mark for individual project work
+- I received an 84% overall mark for individual project work
 - A paper written on the game was presented at the ECGBL conference in Spain
 </div>